EstherSlabbert/CICD-with-Jenkins/README.md

 **Continuous Integration (CI)** refers to the practice of frequently integrating code changes from multiple developers into a shared repository.

 **Continuous Delivery (CD)** extends the concept of CI by automating certain steps in the release process, from building to testing.
-CD focuses on making sure that the application is always in a releasable state, but is not yet sent to the production environment (i.e. to users).
+CD focuses on making sure that the application is always in a releasable state, but is not yet deployed/installed within the production environment (i.e. to users).
 CD helps streamline the release process, reduce manual errors, and enable faster and more reliable software delivery.

 ### <a id="how-is-cicde-different">How is CI/CDE different?</a>